ridvanozcan91/ouva-assignment/README.md

 ## Deploy

-Save your code base to a public GitHub or GitLab repository with a `Dockerfile`.
+Save your code base to a private GitHub or GitLab repository with a `Dockerfile`.
 We will build your application with the `Dockerfile` you provided in your project, and will run your image according to your directions.
 Do your best to minimize your docker image.

 ## Documentation